 NEWS FROM THE ALTERNATIVE DISPUTE RESOLUTION SKILLS PROGRAM

-NYLS Hosts Major ADR Events Several prominent ADR organizations have selected New York Law School to host their upcoming events and conferences.
+NYLS Hosts Major ADR Events Prominent ADR organizations continue to select New York Law School to host their events and conferences.
 These include:

 - American Arbitration Association Annual Meeting, May 23, 2018